TTSS0529/leetcode-practice-in-cpp/README.md

 📌 If a problem folder only contains a brute_force version, that means it's either already the best I could come up with at the time — possibly even achieving 100% runtime — or it's a reasonable enough solution for now.
 I’ll revisit it if I come up with a better idea or gain a deeper understanding of the problem.

 [🔝 Back to Top](#leetcode-practice-in-cpp)

 ---

+## 📚 Shared Solutions

+You can find all shared solution links and records in the [shared.md](./shared.md) file.

+---